 - have a core of keratin that may look like a horn or scale in the center of the bump

 A skin abscess is a round, pus-filled lump that develops when bacteria gets underneath your skin’s surface.
-This can happen in hair follicles or open cuts and wounds.

 - have a firm membrane surrounding them